-Although the solstice is usually to be June 21.
+Although the solstice is often to be June 21.
 There is a extra exact astronomical definition.
 The diagram above reveals the Earth’s orbit round the Sun.
 For readability the sizes of the Earth and Sun have been enormously exaggerated.

-- During June, marked A in the diagram, the Earth’s North Pole is tilted in the direction of the Sun and the days are longer in the northern hemisphere.
+- During June, marked A in the diagram, the Earth’s North Pole is tilted in direction of the Sun and the days are longer in the northern hemisphere.

-- During December, marked C in the diagram, the Earth’s South Pole is tilted in the direction of the Sun and days are longer in the southern hemisphere.
+- During December, marked C in the diagram, the Earth’s South Pole is tilted in direction of the Sun and days are longer in the southern hemisphere.

 Importance of the solstice to early man

 The solstice was of nice significance to early man, and lots of prehistoric websites seem to have been constructed to have a good time it.
 The most well-known of those is Stonehenge, which is situated in Wiltshire, England.
 It is a set of concentric stone circles constructed between 4000 and 5000 years in the past.
 It was an incredible feat of development for stone age man.
 The stone circle is over 30 metres in diameter.
 The largest stones are greater than 9 metres tall, weigh over 25 tonnes and have been hauled over 30 km to the website.
 It is reckoned that the smaller stones have been moved from western Wales, a distance of 225 km (Jarus 2014).

 Image from Wikimedia commons

 At the centre of Stonehenge is a horseshoe association of 5 units of arches known as triliths, every containing three stones.
 The open facet of the horseshoe factors north east in direction of a big stone 80 metres away from the primary circle, often known as the ‘Heel Stone’.

 The monument is organized in such a way that, for a number of days both facet of the June solstice and solely at these dates, somebody standing in the centre of the horse shoe and dealing with North East will see the Sun rise over the Heel stone.